 This is why testing every word you hear (every sermon, every book, every podcast, every video) is crucial to spiritual health.

-However, I will add a note next to the names of those leaders on this list who are apparently unrepentant, which links to this blog.
-This note will state that I cannot recommend specific ministries to anyone at this time because of their lack of restoration (proving repentance with good fruit).
+I don’t want to hide this messy reality about church and life.
+Therefore, I will not retract the posts that mention the names of these leaders or how I benefitted from their ministries.
+However, I will add a note next to the unrepentant ones that links to this blog.
+This note will state that I cannot recommend their ministries at this time because of their lack of restoration (proving repentance with good fruit).

 I will praise Kris Vallotton and Dann Fellery at Bethel for publicly repenting in a genuine and self-reflective way.
 It’s a great start on the path to healing and restoration.
 That is why I will hold off on no longer recommending them until I see the fruit of their repentance.

-After watching and praying about their apology, I believe they could provide a huge gift to the body of Christ by showing what public repentance and church discipline of elders could look like.
+After watching and praying about Bethel Church’s apology, I believe they could provide a huge gift to the body of Christ by showing what public repentance and church discipline of elders could look like.
+Perhaps—even—this moment is what God has been setting them up to lead the body of Christ in, all along.

 Always Test Every Word